A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Conclusion

 This paper addressed the `quick response or not' debate, a critical issue spurred by a recent finding that quick response strategies can paradoxically increase waste.
 We resolve this challenge by developing a distributionally robust optimization model with an explicit waste-to-consumption ratio constraint.
 This combined approach provides resilience against ambiguous demand while endowing managers with direct control over their environmental impact.
 The key takeaway for managers is that profitability and sustainability are not necessarily a trade-off.
 Our analysis demonstrates that by implementing a responsibly managed quick response system, firms can achieve higher profitability with a verifiably lower environmental impact than a traditional, non-flexible alternative.

-For future work, it would be interesting to extend this framework to incorporate upcycling strategies, where leftover fabric or unsold garments are reused or sold to third parties.
+For future work, it would be interesting to extend this framework to incorporate upcycling strategies, where leftover material or unsold garments are reused or sold to third parties.
 This would involve modeling the effects of such recovery processes on both the firm's profit and the statistical properties of demand (e.g., how the mean and variance are altered).
-Furthermore, distinguishing between the value and treatment cost of materials in their raw (fabric) versus final (garment) form could shed light on optimal recycling or resale policies under uncertainty.
+Furthermore, distinguishing between the value and treatment cost of materials in their raw (e.g., fabric) versus final (e.g., garment) form could shed light on optimal recycling or resale policies under uncertainty.

 \begin{APPENDICES}